Top 75+ Manual Testing Interview Questions and Answers for Freshers & Experienced

 1. User Acceptance Testing (UAT): In UAT, end-users or stakeholders perform tests to ensure that the software meets their needs and requirements.
 This testing phase confirms that the software is user-friendly, fits into the users’ workflows, and provides the desired functionalities.

 2. Business Acceptance Testing (BAT): BAT focuses on validating that the software fulfills the business objectives and goals.
-It ensures that the software aligns with the strategic goals of the organization and that it supports the intended business processes.
+It ensures that the software aligns with the organization’s strategic goals and supports the intended business processes.

 Acceptance testing acts as the final gate before software release.
 Its successful completion indicates that the software is ready for deployment to a wider audience.
 Any issues identified during acceptance testing are addressed, and once the software passes this testing phase, it signifies that it has met the necessary quality standards and is deemed acceptable for production use.